EU court slams Hungary's 'Stop Soros' law | DW | 16.11.2021

 She called on the country's far-right government, led by Viktor Orban, to "not sabotage the implementation" of the EU court's decision.

-The court's ruling marks a victory for the European Commission against Orban's government over migration policies.
+The court's ruling marks a victory for the European Commission against Orban's government on migration policies.

-Hungary has formed an often united front with Poland against the EU over questions of the rule of law, press freedom and migration policy.
+Hungary has formed an often united front with Poland against the European Union over questions of the rule of law, press freedom and migration policy.

-Orban has repeatedly rejected the quota system for accepting refugees and has claimed that its own policies are protecting the EU from migration.
+Orban has repeatedly rejected the quota system for accepting refugees and has claimed that Hungary's policies are protecting the European Union from migration.

 The ECJ also ruled against Poland on Tuesday over violations against the rule of law and the independence of the judiciary.